Characters: One Piece: The Seven Warlords of the Sea

 How to describe these nut jobs?
 The Seven Warlords of the Sea (七武海, Shichibukai

-) are former pirates who allied themselves with the World Government in exchange for their bounties being rescinded and a large degree of autonomy in their dealings.
+) are former pirates who allied themselves with the World Government in exchange for their bounties being frozen and being granted privileges, such as living freely and being untouchable by the Marines.
 Along with the Four Emperors

 , they are one of the Three Superpowers that define the current era.
 Oh, and they all hate each other.